 We evaluated the license agreement with Chugai under ASC 805 and concluded that as the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar assets, the transaction did not meet the requirements to be accounted for as a business combination and therefore was accounted for as an asset acquisition.
-We recorded the up-front payment of \$3.0 million as research and development expense within the condensed consolidated statement of operations for the three months ended March 31, 2020.
+We recorded the up-front payment of \$3.0 million as research and development expense within the condensed consolidated statement of operations in the first quarter of 2021.